Risk-indifference Pricing of American-style Contingent Claims: Risk-indifference pricing

 We are now turning our attention to the buyer's perspective.
 The buyer of the American claim has the right, but not the obligation to exercise the option at any time before maturity $T$.
 Therefore, she can decide on the $\mathbb{F}^\text{buy}$-stopping time $\tau$, which will provide her with a payout of $\xi_\tau$.
 Once the buyer with initial capital $x$ has bought the option at time $t$ for a price $P^\text{buy}_t$, she will of course try to reduce the risk of her position -- thus determine the exercise time $\tau^\text{buy}$ by minimizing the risk through both, determining the optimal exercise time and optimal hedging in the market until maturity of the option contract, i.e.,

 Note that this minimization is independent of $P^\text{buy}_t$ and $x$ due to the cash-invariance property.
 We also point out that as the exercise time here is decided by the buyer, the knowledge about the exercise time does not add information, thus the hedging strategies are indeed $\mathbb{F}^\text{buy}$-predictable processes $\mathcal{H}_\text{buy}$.
-Cash invariance thus implies the explicit representation
+As a consequence of indifference pricing, and using cash invariance, we get the explicit representation

 \begin{remark} If one considers the risk measures as being that of representative agents, one can understand $P_t^\text{buy}$ and $P_t^\text{sell}$ as bid and ask prices and their difference as bid-ask spread.
 In that case it is natural to assume that $\mathbb{F}^\text{buy} = \mathbb{F}^\text{sell}$ (e.g., both equal $\mathbb{F}^\text{S,B})$, so $\mathcal H^\prime_{\text{sell}} = \mathcal H^\prime_{\text{buy}} =: \mathcal H^\prime$ and $\check{\rho}$ and $\hat{\rho}$ agree.
 In this case, by choosing $(\tau_n)$, $\tau_n \in \mathcal{T}_{t,T}^\text{buy}$, as a sequence of stopping times such that $ \hat{\rho}_{t,T} \bigl( \xi_{\tau_n}\bigr) \downarrow \essinf_{\tau \in \mathcal{T}_{t,T}^\text{buy}} \hat{\rho}_{t,T} \bigl( \xi_\tau\bigr)$, we get